kurikaesu/userspace-tablet-driver-daemon/README.md

 This is the same situation as the Gnome desktop environment.
 There is work to add a new KCM to support libinput graphics tablets but it is not complete.
 See: https://phabricator.kde.org/T14971

 ## Contributing
-Should you want to contribute there are a few ways to do so.
+Should you want to contribute there are a few ways to do so:
 - Testing the driver on your Linux distribution.
 If it doesn't work, cut me an issue.
 - Fix an open issue and send me a pull-request (If needed)
 - Implement support for your tablet if you are able to.
 Otherwise,